KendallDoesCoding/mogul-christmas/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Why do you think we should add this feature?
+How will it be useful for the project?**
+Please write a description on how you think this would benifit this project.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.